Auction services: anti-competitive practices

 Consultation on commitments

-On 30 May 2017, the CMA published a notice of intention to accept commitments and invited representations from third parties that are likely to be affected by the proposed commitments.
+On 30 May 2017, the CMA published a notice of intention to accept the commitments offered by ATG Media and invited representations from interested third parties on that proposed course of action.

 - Notice of intention to accept binding commitments offered by ATG Media (30.5.17)